Staff

 Lucy R. Lippard

-Lucy R. Lippard is a writer and activist.
-She writes prolifically for magazines and exhibition catalogues, is author of twenty-four books on contemporary art and cultural criticism, including one novel and an artist’s book, and many of her writings have been anthologized.
-Lucy has realized performances, comics, street theatre; curated some fifty exhibitions; and has been an active member of artists’ groups, including Artworkers’ Coalition, Ad Hoc Women Artists, Artists Meeting for Cultural Change, and Women’s Action Coalition.
-She has written extensively on the work of Nancy Holt and Robert Smithson.
-Lucy became a member of the Board in 2020.
+Lucy R. Lippard is a writer, activist, and sometime curator (some fifty exhibitions).
+She has written on the work of Nancy Holt and Robert Smithson, writes prolifically for magazines and exhibition catalogues, is author of thirty books on contemporary art and cultural criticism, including one novel and an artist’s book, and many of her writings have been anthologized.
+Lucy has realized performances, comics, street theatre, and has been an active member of artists’ groups, including Artworkers’ Coalition, Ad Hoc Women Artists, Women’s Action Coalition, PAD/D (Political Art Documentation/Distribution), Printed Matter, and Heresies Collective.
+For the last 32 years she has lived in Galisteo, NM, where Nancy Holt also lived for nearly 20 years.
+Lucy served on Holt/Smithson Foundation's Board between 2020 and 2023.

 Matthew Coolidge